The 50th Anniversary of The Godfather

 The Godfather: A Lasting Legacy

 Regrettably, many of the actors that played in the film series have since passed on.
-However, their acting legacy lives on today thanks to Coppola and his vision for the historic trilogy.
+However, their acting legacy lives on today thanks to Coppola and his vision for the iconic trilogy.
 The film series undoubtedly paved the way for modern-day cinematography and lives today as a benchmark for film success.

-Francis Ford Coppola, now eighty-one years old, was honored as the 2,715th celebrity to receive his own star on the Hollywood Walk of Fame on March 21, 2022.
+Francis Ford Coppola, now eighty-one years old, was honored as the 2,715th celebrity to receive his star on the Hollywood Walk of Fame on March 21, 2022.
 Ana Martinez, producer of the Hollywood Walk of Fame said, “Francis Ford Coppola is cinematic gold!
 His legendary career has been a huge part of Hollywood’s film history for decades.
-We are very proud to welcome him to the Hollywood Walk of Fame, and we are thrilled to celebrate the 50th anniversary of one of Hollywood’s most famous films, The Godfather.
+We are very proud to welcome him to the Hollywood Walk of Fame, and we are thrilled to celebrate the 50th anniversary of one of Hollywood’s most famous films, The Godfather.”

-Nicolas Cage is the nephew of Francis Ford Coppola
+FUN FACT #6: Nicolas Cage is the nephew of Francis Ford Coppola

 Expertly crafted for over 125 years, there's a reason why our fruitcake is called the DeLuxe®.
-Superior to all others in taste and texture, there’s no wonder why it was featured in one of the most recognizable films of all time.
+Superior to all others in taste and texture, there’s no wonder why it was featured in one of the most iconic films of all time.
 Order our DeLuxe® Fruitcake today to taste the cake good enough for the Corleones.
 Or, head on over to our specials page to see our latest deals.
 There, you might find an offer you can’t refuse.